50 Mesmerizing Attractions in the Southwest

 15. Chiricahua National Monument

 Chiricahua, known as “the wonderland of rocks,” is a hidden gem in southeastern Arizona.
 Due to the isolated nature, the park remains very uncrowded.
 The various hoodoos and weird rock formations really give this park a unique look, even for Arizona where you can find all sorts of interesting rock formations throughout the state.
-The park is also known for it’s abundance of balancing rocks which are basically big boulders which sit upon other large rocks.
+The park is also known for its’ large number of balancing rocks.
+Basically, there are big boulders which sit upon other large rocks.
 An 8 mile paved drive and over 17 miles of hiking trails give you plenty to do to justify a day trip from Tucson or anywhere else in the state.

 Location: Wilcox, Arizona